netkicorp/netkidocs/api/polling.md

-The core of the the KYC experience is to be able to view the current status of what's going on with your users, addressing any issues as needed, and updating the state of transactions based upon the information that you have received.
+The core of the KYC experience is to be able to view the current status of what's going on with your users, addressing any issues as needed, and updating the state of transactions based upon the information that you have received.

 Each individual who goes through the KYC process will get a transaction ID.
 This ID will have all of the details needed to track the status of the user through the system.
 To get a full list of transactions in your account you will do the following: